Made in the US

 We are, and always have been, committed to protecting the environment, our employees and the community in which we serve.

-Determined to do our part as an eco-friendly company, we adhere to a “zero-waste” policy, meaning we ensure that no material in production goes unused!
+Determined to do our part as an eco-friendly company, we try our best to adhere to a “zero-waste” policy, meaning we ensure that as little material in production as possible goes unused!
 Being that almost any type of production can create some waste, we challenge ourselves to continually find creative and useful ways to reuse these leftover materials or scraps.
 Below are some of the innovative ways we have been able to utilize this surplus leaving zero waste for our planet.
 In the past 12 months, we've diverted over 6,000 pounds of scraps from landfills by opting instead to find a good use for them, such as utilizing these scraps for new products and supplying weavers, schools and artisans with fantastic materials for beautiful projects.
 Read all about these tactics below!

 Contribution for a Cause: Endless PossibilitiesEndless Possibilities